Disability Theology

 • Morris, Wayne.
 2008.
 Theology Without Words: Theology in the Deaf Community.
 London: Ashgate.

-• Reinders, Hans S. 2010.
+• Reinders, Hans S. (ed.).
+2010.
 The Paradox of Disability: Responses to Jean Vanier and L’Arche Communities from Theology and the Sciences.
 Grand Rapids, MI: Eerdmans.

 • Retief, Marno, and Rantoa Letšosa.
 2018.
 ‘Models of Disability: A Brief Overview’, HTS 74, no. 1: 1–19.